 I improvise, I score, I fail, I score again, I usually laugh, there is a small chance I cry, and in that case, I have tissues.

-Her work explores kinetic imagination through the juxtaposition of virtuosic and intimate performances.
-She is interested in meta-commentary, deconstruction, and bits, approaching themes surrounding the human experience with complexity, nuance, curiosity, and humor.
+She is interested in meta-commentary, deconstruction, and bits, approaching themes surrounding the human experience with nuance, curiosity, physical rigor, and humor.
 Her work extends from lineages of traditional and experimental Black, queer dance makers, with a particular interest in the collision of postmodernist creation frameworks and story ballet.

-As a performer, Laila’s credits include projects with Ruckus Dance (MA), Haus of Pvmnt (NY), detritus dance (MA), Miguel Gutierrez, Dr. Christopher-Rasheem McMillan, Melinda Jean Myers, and Stephanie Miracle.
+As a performer, Laila’s credits include projects with Miguel Gutierrez, Dr. Christopher-Rasheem McMillan, Melinda Jean Myers, Stephanie Miracle, Ruckus Dance (MA), and detritus dance (MA),.
 While an undergraduate student, Laila had the opportunity to perform as a featured dancer in works by Keith Thompson, Aszure Barton, and Mark Morris.

 Laila holds a Master of Fine Arts in Dance from the University of Iowa, a Bachelor of Fine Arts in Contemporary Dance Performance from The Boston Conservatory, and she is a proud almuna of the dance department of Duke Ellington School of the Arts (DC), under the direction of Charles Augins.
 She has completed additional training through the Trinity Laban Conservatoire (LDN), the Lion's Jaw Dance and Performance Festival (MA), Movement Research (NY), The Field Center (VT), and the Bates Dance Festival (ME).